Rikten/png/README.md

 #About
 An decoder/encoder for png images written in c++.
+This project was started during my spring semester of 2016 as an intellectual exercise.

 External libs used in this project:
 * zlib, for compression/decompression